Medicare Part D

 Monthly Premiums for Part D

 The monthly premiums for Medicare Part D differ depending on the particular plan opted.
 Every insurance company’s rate will vary based on its own policy.
-Plan monthly premiums start as low as $33.06.
+For 2023, plan monthly premiums start as low as $12.20.
 Each insurance company determines its own formula of drugs covered by the plan, and can thus decide on what monthly payment they will charge for the plan every year.
 In addition, people who are ‘high-income wage earners’ may be required to pay a substantial additional premium to subsidize lower income individuals.

 Keep in mind that it is best to opt for a plan with a formula that provides the prescription drugs you need.
 When you enroll in the cheapest program without researching the plan’s formulary, you might later find out that the plan doesn’t cover one or more of your medications.